bonitasoft/bonita-doc/md/7.3/widgets.md

 **Warning:** Do not bind the **Selected values** property to a specific item from the available values collection because selected values will be updated each time you modify a checkbox.
 Do not bind the Selected values to the Available values collection, because this could lead to unexpected behaviors.

+### Radio buttons widget

+Use a radio button widget to create a set of radio buttons for the available values, from which the user picks one value.
+To define the **available values**, you can provide a comma-separated list for simple values (for example: red, green, blue), or bind to a variable that holds an array of values.
+If the values are JavaScript objects, you can also specify a **displayed key** that identifies the attribute to be used to label the radio buttons and a **returned key** so **selected value** will return only a specific key rather that the whole corresponding object.

+The selected value should be bound to a variable that will hold the data for the chosen radio button.

+### Date picker widget

+Use a datepicker widget to display a calendar from which the user can select a date.
+You can configure the displayed **date format** using a pattern, using `yyyy` for year, `MM` for Month, `dd` for day, `mm` for minutes.

+You can force the timezone to 0 using the relevant property.

+For more information about supported formats, read the Angular documentation for [date filter](https://docs.angularjs.org/api/ng/filter/date).

+### File upload widget

+Use an upload widget to perform a file upload (POST) on the specified **URL**.
+Data returned by the server is stored in the **value** property.

 ### Button widget

 Use a button widget to enable to user to trigger an action.
 The button can perform a `PUT`, `POST`, `GET` (from 7.1.3), or `DELETE` (from 7.1.3) request and send data to a given URL.